 In order to gain a deeper familiarity with local post-conflict issues, each student will write a report (7-10 pages) providing an overview of a post-conflict social and political setting and the interventions that have been attempted there, drawing upon outside research.
 These should be in the form of "briefings" that attempt to convey the overall post-conflict situation.
 While you will need to think analytically about how to frame your own narrative of the conflict, and how to focus your description of the post-conflict practice context, these midterm reports are not meant to be full-fledged "evaluations" of what has been attempted but rather thoughtful, descriptive overviews.
 For the final report assignment, these midterm reports will be revised and expanded, adding a critical/evaluative component (see below).
-Midterm reports will be due in class on Wednesday, March 23.
+Midterm reports will be due via email by 5 p.m. on Friday, March 8.